Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

 .. image:: ../_static/3_lineGrid.png

 Finally, the results can be saved as a table using the ``lime.save_line_log`` function.
 The log output format is determined from the user address extension.
-Moreover, the user can also provide a page name for multi-page files (excel, fits and asdf).
-This way the each new log will append a page to the output file or update the one already there.
-Finally, the user can provide a list of parameter to limit the measurements columns in the output file.
-You can find the parameters parameters keywords in the :ref:`measurements documentation <measurements_page>`.
+Moreover, the user can also provide a sheet name for multi-page files (excel, fits and asdf).
+This way the each new log will append a new sheet to the output file or update the one already there.
+Finally, user can constrain the output measurements with a list of parameters.
+You can find the parameters keywords in the :ref:`measurements documentation <measurements_page>`.

 .. code-block:: python